PodcastsDeportesMarginal Gains Cycling Podcast, Presented by Silca

 26/05/2026 | 32 min

 It's funny how tubeless freed is from tubes and years later some of us turned to putting something else in the space between rim and tire.
 Namely inserts.
 Most of them are foam and a real struggle to install.
 Then there's OPTIS: The Odyssey Tire Pneumatic Insert System.
 Cool acronym that basically means "inflatable insert."
 The people at Odyssey will be quick to say OPTIS is not a tube.
 While it does press up against the sidewall when inflated, it's job is just like a foam insert: to prevent pinch flights.
-OPTIS weights significantly less than a foam insert and it's behavior is adjustable.
+OPTIS weighs significantly less than a foam insert, and its behavior is adjustable.
 We spoke with Jacob Hinton from Odyssey on this unique product that recently gained notoriety during a spring classic.

 Up next is a look at radial tires for bikes.
-32 inch wheels have garnered most of the buzz in 2026 but radial tires are also making waves.
-Two big tire makers have jumped into the space and made claims of enhanced grip for gravity style riding.
+32-inch wheels have garnered most of the buzz in 2026, but radial tires are also making waves.
+Two big tire makers have jumped into the space and made claims of enhanced grip for gravity-style riding.
 A third company, Delium, has also been developing radial tires.
-We hear from this lesser known maker about how tech works and its potential in the bike space.
+We hear from this lesser-known maker about how tech works and its potential in the bike space.

 • Marginal Gains Cycling Podcast, Presented by Silca